The Japanese vocabulary「同僚 (どうりょう、dōryō)」means “colleague.” Please learn the pronunciation and the example sentences.

 It is important to have skills in both non-honorific and honorific languages in order to use Japanese correctly.

-I’ve been proceeding a project with a colleague.
+I’ve been working on a project with a colleague.

 Plain Form: